Really-Simple-Plugins/wp-consent-level-api/readme.txt

 == Changelog ==
 = 1.0.2 =
+* Fix the docblock so it reflects the actual value returned (props @jazzsequence, https://github.com/rlankhorst/wp-consent-level-api/issues/52)
 * Styling changes to site health
 * Code structure changes
 * Removed is_personal_data property, as it's implicitly contained in the personaldata property